LightBitsLabs/cinder/doc/source/configuration/block-storage/drivers/lightbits-lightos-driver.rst

 - The default time to wait for API service response is 30 seconds per API endpoint.

-Creating volumes with non-default compression, number of replicas and multi tenancy can be done through the volume types mechanism.
+Creating volumes with non-default compression, number of replica(s) and multi tenancy can be done through the volume types mechanism.
 To create a new volume type with compression or multi tenancy enabled: